HomepageInsuranceCarThe Best Car Insurance Companies in Ohio

 Compare the Best Car Insurance Companies in Ohio

-To compare the best car insurance companies in Ohio, we used 2021 premium data from Bankrate.com.
+The comparison table below reflects historical 2021 data from Bankrate.com.
+Since then, auto insurance prices have risen materially; in 2025, Ohio’s averages are roughly in the mid-$1,400s for full coverage and the low-$400s for minimum coverage, depending on the source and driver profile (Bankrate, The Zebra).
 The carriers are based on our unique methodology; the best carrier for you may not be on this list.
-Getting quotes from several companies could help you find a good fit for your needs.
+Getting quotes from several companies could help you find a good fit for your needs, especially given recent market-wide increases noted in the BLS CPI for motor vehicle insurance.

 **J.D.
 Power 2021 Auto Insurance Satisfaction Study rating for the North Central region.
 Based on a 1,000-point scale.
 USAA not officially ranked due to eligibility restrictions.